Tracking goalkeeper performance?

 Identify performance trends and inform coaching sessions

-Stopper tracks 7 different performance categories and over 60 data points.
+Stopper tracks 7 different performance categories and over 60 data points for keepers.

 Stopper lets you track when and where saves occur, using key metrics optimized over hundreds of games.
 By looking at games over time, Stopper's heat map function provides next-level insights into player performance.